What Should You Know Before Deciding to Remove Your Ovaries?

 The most important thing in these cases is to always have preventive care.
-It would be ideal to visit a doctor at least once every six months to verify that all is well with your organs.
+It would be ideal to visit a doctor at least once every six months to verify that everything is OK with your organs.

-If ultimately you decide to remove your ovaries, it is important that you follow all the steps and that you don’t miss any appointments with the gynecologist.
+If ultimately you decide to remove your ovaries, it’s important that you follow all the steps and don’t miss any appointments with the gynecologist.

 Risk of bone loss

-Women who have their ovaries removed have a greater risk of bone loss.
+Women who remove their ovaries have a greater risk of bone loss.

 In a study done in 2014, scientists analyzed 222 healthy women after menopause.